Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Summary and Conclusions

 \section{Summary and Conclusions}

-Summarizing, we have compared the impact of Covid-19 induced lockdown measures on the air quality in two major cities: Delhi as an example for an Asian city in an emerging country and London as an example of a Western city, well developed but with a complicated Brexit-induced future.
+We compared the impact of COVID-19 induced lockdown measures on the air quality in two major cities.
 Mean pollution values tend to drop due to lockdown across all pollutants and for almost all investigated measurement sites.
-This holds for both London and Delhi.
-However, we also noted certain significant differences: While pollutant concentrations dropped both in London and Delhi, the reduction of NOx and PM10 was much stronger in Delhi than in London.
-A specific observation for London is the change of the probability distributions, manifesting itself as an increase of kurtosis during lockdown.
+This holds for $NO_{x}$ in both London and Delhi, and for $PM$ in Delhi.
+While pollutant concentrations dropped both in London and Delhi, the reduction was much stronger in Delhi than in London.
+A specific observation for London is the change of the probability distributions, partially manifesting itself as an increase of kurtosis during lockdown.
 This is explained by the fact that temporary high-pollution states during and before the lockdown are not qualitatively different in London, but persist.
-Contrary, not only did the mean drop but also the extremely polluted states are much rarer in Delhi during lockdown than before.
+In Contrast, not only did the mean drop, but the extremely polluted states are much rarer in Delhi during 1st lockdown.

-Contrary to an earlier analysis for the London data \cite{LondonAir_analysis}, we did not observe a statistically significant increase in particulate matter (PM) concentrations during lockdown.
+Contrary to an earlier analysis for the London data \citep{LondonAir_analysis}, we did not observe a statistically significant increase in particulate matter (PM) concentrations during lockdown.
 In Delhi, there was a very substantial drop in PM concentrations.
-Note that we compared the spring 2020 season with the spring 2019 season, while \cite{LondonAir_analysis} compared it to the Winter 2020.
+Note that we compared the spring 2020 season with the spring 2019 season, while \cite{LondonAir_analysis} compared it to the winter 2020.
 Hence, the increase in PM concentrations reported in \cite{LondonAir_analysis} might be a seasonal effect.

-Another study comparing the effect of the lockdown on different cities uses data based on daily air quality indices \cite{shrestha2020lockdown}.
+Another study comparing the effect of the lockdown on different cities uses data based on daily air quality indices \citep{shrestha2020lockdown}.
 This is different from our study, where we make use of higher-resolved time series and also study higher moments systematically, such as the kurtosis.

-The comparison between Delhi and London during the lockdown provides insightful lessons on air quality control: A very strict lockdown in London did improve the air quality significantly, in particularly in terms of NOx, highlighting the effectiveness of e.g. decreasing the traffic of vehicles with combustion engines.
-Simultaneously, it also shows that a very drastic improvement by regulating traffic or industry alone will not suffice but pollution caused by other causes, such as residential or background, has to be taken into account as well.
+The comparison between Delhi and London during the lockdown provides insightful lessons on air quality control: A very strict lockdown in London did improve the air quality significantly, particularly in terms of NOx, highlighting the effectiveness of decreasing the traffic of vehicles.
+Simultaneously, it also shows that a very drastic improvement by regulating traffic or industry alone will not suffice, but pollution caused by other causes, such as residential or background, has to be taken into account as well.